CMSDAS/b2g-long-exercise/_episodes/02-introduction.md

 ## Introductions and Using Git

 First we can begin with some introductions.
 The facilitators are:
-- Johan Sebastian Bonilla Castron, Postdoc at the University of California -- Davis, they work on all-hadronic VLQ and ttbar resonance searches as well as CSC upgrades.
+- Johan Sebastian Bonilla Castro, Postdoc at the University of California -- Davis, they work on all-hadronic VLQ and ttbar resonance searches as well as CSC upgrades.
-- Lucas Corcodilos, Graduate Student at John Hopkins University, he works on all-hadronic b*->tW search.
+- Lucas Corcodilos, Graduate Student at John Hopkins University, he works on an all-hadronic b*->tW search.
-- John Hakala, Postdoc at the University of Virginia, he works on Leptophobic Z’ cascade decay search.
+- John C. Hakala, Postdoc at the University of Virginia, he works on a leptophobic Z’ cascade decay search.
-- Brendan Regnery, Graduate Student at the University of California -- Davis, he works on all=hadronic VLQ search and GEM upgrades.
+- Brendan Regnery, Graduate Student at the University of California -- Davis, he works on an all=hadronic VLQ search and GEM upgrades.

 Before moving on to the introductions of the participants, let's all get on the same page and fork+clone the exercise's repository.
-First, bookmark the website GitHub repository https://github.com/CMSDAS/b2g-long-exercise and the code on GitLab https://gitlab.cern.ch/cms-b2g/b2g-long-exercise-code
+First, bookmark the [website GitHub repository](https://github.com/CMSDAS/b2g-long-exercise) and the [code repository on GitLab](https://gitlab.cern.ch/cms-b2g/b2g-long-exercise-code).
 When you navigate to both of these websites, click on the 'Fork' button towards the top-right of the page.
 (You will need to be logged into your GitHub/GitLab accounts)

 > ## Question: What is the difference between GitHub and GitLab